BradleyGrantham/gamebattles-match-finder/README.md

 export MLG_COOKIE=0a1b2c3d4e5f6g
 ```

+> If you want these to be available from session to session, it's best to add them
+to you `.bash_profile`

 ### Finding your team id
 To find your team id, navigate to your teams page.
 In the url bar you will see something similar to